Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 5. use Plugins->Edit->testplugin to launch the plugin and hit the "Start" button to run it
 6. check the plugin output window for your missing or broken plugin test results

-Install any missing Python modules with your system's package management system or Python's pip3.
+Install any missing Python modules with your system's package management system or Python's pip.

 ## <a name="advanced"/>Advanced Stuff